 Trees are vital to the well-being of people who live in cities.
 Trees help purify the air they breathe and water they drink.
 They also cool homes, which reduces heat-related illnesses and energy use.
 And they capture and store carbon, which helps mitigate climate change.

 But in many cities, particularly the low-income neighborhoods, trees are sparse.
 People living there don’t benefit from the power of trees.

 The Residential Energy and Economic Savings (TREES) Act (H.R.
-5615) will help homeowners plant tens of thousands of trees across the country.
+5615) and The Tackling Residential Energy burdens Efficiently (TREE) Act (S. 4038) will help homeowners plant tens of thousands of trees across the country.
 The emphasis will be trees in low-income neighborhoods.

 Please ask your member of Congress to cosponsor this important bipartisan legislation.